AThilenius/axum-connect/README.md

 - Codegen from `*.proto` files in a separate crate.
 - All the other amazing benefits that come with Axum, like the community, documentation and performance!

+# Caution ⚠️

+We use `axum-connect` in production, but I don't kow that anyone with more sense does.
+It's written in Rust which obviously offers some amazing compiler guarantees, but it's not well tested or battle-proven yet.
+Do what you will with that information.

+Please let me know if you're using `axum-connect`!
+And open issues if you find a bug.

 # Getting Started 🤓